 Tibet TV is the official broadcasting channel of the Central Tibetan Administration.
-It was launched in 2006 with the goal to connect all the Tibetans in diaspora as well as to inform Tibet supporters about the issues of Tibet.
-It disseminates information on activities and teachings of His Holiness the Dalai Lama, Central Tibetan Administration and current situation of human rights in Tibet and about activities in the diaspora community.
+It was launched in 2006 with the goal of connecting all the Tibetans in the diaspora as well as informing Tibet supporters about the issues of Tibet.
+It disseminates information on the activities and teachings of His Holiness the Dalai Lama, the Central Tibetan Administration and the current situation of human rights in Tibet and activities in the diaspora community.

 Tibet TV is currently one of the principal sources of information related to Tibet and Tibetan issues and the information is disseminated in 12 languages namely Tibetan, English, Hindi, Chinese, Japanese, French, German, Korean, Spanish, Italian, Nepali and Russian.

-The Tibet Museum was established in 1998 with the purpose to document, preserve, research, exhibit and educate Tibetans and non-Tibetans on all matters related to Tibet’s history, culture and present situation.
+The Tibet Museum was established in 1998 with the purpose of documenting, preserving, researching, exhibiting and educating Tibetans and non-Tibetans on all matters related to Tibet’s history, culture and present situation.

 The museum aims to inform about the Chinese occupation of Tibet, to provide personal accounts of lives lost in Tibet since the occupation and to inform on the continuous and ongoing abuses carried out by the Chinese government against the Tibetan people.

-It also aims to educate the exile Tibetan community on the values of democracy, human rights, environment protection, freedom struggle, as well as to strengthen the Tibetan spirit and collective pride through presentations on Tibet’s rich history and culture.
+It also aims to educate the exiled Tibetan community on the values of democracy, human rights, environment protection, and freedom struggle, as well as to strengthen the Tibetan spirit and collective pride through presentations on Tibet’s rich history and culture.

 For information on the current activities of the Tibet Museum, click here: http://www.thetibetmuseum.org